zio/zio/docs/reference/core/runtime.md

 Application is about to exit!
 ```

-Although using this method will apply the configuration layer to the whole ZIO application, it is categorized as local runtime configuration, because the `bootstrap` layer is evaluated and applied after the top-level runtime is initialized.
+Although using this method will apply the configuration layer to the whole ZIO application, it is categorized as local runtime configuration because the `bootstrap` layer is evaluated and applied after the top-level runtime is initialized.
 So it will only be applied to the ZIO application given through the `run` method.

 To elaborate more on this, let's look at the following example: